robenkleene/Bookmarklets/README.md

 A collection of useful bookmarklets.
-Explanations of each bookmarklet are in that bookmarklet's comments.
+An explanation of each bookmarklet is in that bookmarklet's comments.

 These bookmarklets are built using [Daring Fireball: JavaScript Bookmarklet Builder](http://daringfireball.net/2007/03/javascript_bookmarklet_builder).